Hard-normal Example-aware Template Mutual Matching for Industrial Anomaly Detection: Related Works

-\textbf{Template-based Methods. } In addition to the reconstruction-based approaches discussed above, another solution for anomaly detection is constructing a template set with nominal features.
-Nominal and anomalous features, although extracted by the same feature descriptors, significantly differ in feature representations.
-Therefore, distinguishing between nominal and anomalous patterns is achievable by matching queries with the template set.
-Cohen and Hoshen \cite{SPADE} constructed a template set of nominal features by extracting the backbone pre-trained on ImageNet \cite{imagenet} for anomaly detection and localization.
-At test time, \cite{SPADE} localizes the anomalous patterns with a $K$th Nearest Neighbor ($K$-NN) algorithm on the nominal template set.
-The inference complexity of \cite{SPADE} is linear to the template set size due to the use of the $K$-NN algorithm.
-To reduce the inference complexity of querying the template set, Defard \emph{et al.} \cite{Padim} propose to generate patch embeddings for anomaly localization.
-Reiss \emph{et al.} \cite{PANDA} also propose an adaptation strategy to finetune the pre-trained features with the corresponding anomaly datasets to obtain high-quality feature representations.
-Additionally, PatchCore \cite{patchcore} improves \cite{Padim}'s patch embeddings by extracting neighbour-aware patch-level features and subsampling the template set for speed-up.
-Similar to the reconstruction-based methods, the queries close to hard-nominal examples are also prone to be erroneously identified as anomalies by the above template-based methods, yielding high false-positive or missed-detection rates.
+\tb{Template-based Methods.} In addition to the reconstruction-based approaches discussed above, another solution for anomaly detection is constructing a template set with normal features.
+Normal and anomalous features, although extracted by the same feature descriptors, significantly differ in feature representations.
+Therefore, distinguishing between normal and anomalous patterns is achievable by matching queries with the template set.
+Cohen and Hoshen \cite{SPADE} constructed a template set of normal features by extracting the backbone pre-trained on ImageNet \cite{imagenet} for anomaly detection and localization.
+At test time, \cite{SPADE} discovers the anomalous patterns with a $K$th Nearest Neighbor ($K$-NN) algorithm on the normal template set.
+The inference complexity of \cite{SPADE} is linear to the template set size due to using the $K$-NN algorithm.
+Defard \emph{et al.} \cite{Padim} proposed to generate patch embeddings for anomaly localization to reduce the inference complexity of querying the template set.
+Reiss \emph{et al.} \cite{PANDA} also proposed an adaptation strategy to finetune the pre-trained features with the corresponding anomaly datasets to obtain high-quality feature representations.
+Additionally, PatchCore \cite{patchcore} improves \cite{Padim}'s patch embeddings by extracting neighbor-aware patch-level features and subsampling the template set for speed-up, while Guo \emph{et al.} \cite{THFR} proposed bottleneck compression and template-guided compensation to restore the normal features from anomalies with the guidance of template features.
+Bae \emph{et al.} \cite{pni} estimated the normal distribution using conditional probability given by neighborhood features and created a histogram of representative features at each position to leverage the position and neighborhood information.
+Similar to the reconstruction-based methods, the queries close to hard-normal examples are also prone to be erroneously identified as anomalies by the above template-based methods, resulting in high false-positive or missed-detection rates.